Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc - 53.4 miles from Burlington, CO

-Centennial Mental Health Center Inc is a residential rehabilitation facility in Wray, CO that is located in the 80758 zip code.
+Centennial Mental Health Center Inc is an inpatient rehabilitation center in Wray, Colorado that is situated in the 80758 zip code.
 Centennial Mental Health Center Inc Accepts Medicare.
-It includes outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It includes regular outpatient treatment, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 365 West 2nd Street, Wray, CO 80758 in Yuma County